-Hilary Horn Ratner became the Vice President for Research at Wayne State University in 2007 and Interim Dean of the Graduate School in 2011.
+Hilary Horn Ratner is Professor and Director of Training at the Merrill Palmer Skillman Institute after serving as the Vice President for Research from 2007 to 2014.
 Upon completion of a post-doctoral National Research Service Award at the University of Chicago, she joined the faculty of Wayne State University as an assistant professor in 1981 within the Department of Psychology and became Professor in 1993.
 She joined the Graduate School as Associate Dean from 1999 to 2001.
 In 2002 she was named Associate Provost and Dean of the Graduate School and in 2006, as Associate Provost and Dean of the Graduate School and International Programs.

 Dr. Ratner's research expertise is focused on memory and learning, primarily among preschool and school-aged children.
 She has published widely in these areas and has received funding from many agencies and foundations to support her research.
 She is a Fellow of the American Psychological Association and has served as a member of the editorial board of a number of journals.

 Dr. Ratner has been honored with the Michigan Association of State Governing Boards' Distinguished Faculty Award and at Wayne State University has received the President's Award for Excellence in Teaching, the President's Exceptional Service Award, and a Career Development Award.
 She currently serves on the board of directors of the Alliance for the Advancement of Infant Mental Health and the Michigan Association for Infant Mental Health, chairs the board of The Guidance Center, and is a member of the Alumni Advisory Board for the Honors College at Kent State University.